Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Solution of the set stabilization problem

-\begin{thm}[Semi-asymptotic stability of $\Gamma$] Consider system~\eqref{eq:sys} with a passivity-based feedback of the form~\eqref{eq:passivity-based_feedback}.
-If $\Gamma$ is compact, then \begin{itemize} \item $\Gamma$ is asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is locally $\Gamma$-detectable, \item if all trajectories of the closed-loop system are bounded, then $\Gamma$ is globally asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is $\Gamma$-detectable. \end{itemize} If $\Gamma$ is unbounded and the closed-loop system is locally uniformly bounded near $\Gamma$, then \begin{itemize} \item $\Gamma$ is semi-asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is locally $\Gamma$-detectable. \item if all trajectories of the closed-loop system are bounded, then $\Gamma$ is globally semi-asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is $\Gamma$-detectable. \end{itemize}
+\begin{thm}[Asymptotic stability of $\Gamma$] Consider system~\eqref{eq:sys} with a passivity-based feedback of the form~\eqref{eq:passivity-based_feedback}.
+If $\Gamma$ is compact, then \begin{itemize} \item $\Gamma$ is asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is locally $\Gamma$-detectable, \item if all trajectories of the closed-loop system are bounded, then $\Gamma$ is globally asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is $\Gamma$-detectable. \end{itemize} If $\Gamma$ is unbounded and the closed-loop system is locally uniformly bounded near $\Gamma$, then \begin{itemize} \item $\Gamma$ is asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is locally $\Gamma$-detectable. \item if all trajectories of the closed-loop system are bounded, $\Gamma$ is globally asymptotically stable for the closed-loop system if, and only if, system~\eqref{eq:sys} is $\Gamma$-detectable. \end{itemize}

 \end{thm}